 Meet Our Members

-Margaret Coughlan was born on June 9, 1935, in Trail, BC.
+Margaret Coughlan was born in 1935, in Trail, BC.
 She grew up there until she was 20 years old, at which time she was married and moved to Seattle, Washington.
 She and her husband and their 4 children moved around the US to different States including Montana, Oregon, and Minnesota.
 In 1973, Margaret and her 2 daughters and 2 sons moved to Vernon.
 The boys are currently living in the US and her daughters live in the Okanagan.
 Margaret also has 4 grandchildren and 4 great-grandchildren.
 During the time her children were young she was able to work at home as a piano teacher and after moving to Vernon worked as a bookkeeper in various law firms retiring fully at the age of 80.
 In 1977, Margret met and married Bill Coughlan in Vernon.
 Bill had served in the RCAF after which he ran his own business in Vernon repairing and re-building airplanes.
 He later worked as a forklift mechanic for various companies.
 Sadly, he passed away in 2010.
 They were never snowbirds as they were always working, but did travel throughout the US and across Canada in their motor home.
 Margaret has continued to travel with Wells Gray Tours having taken trips to the Maritime, Europe, and Ireland along with various short trips.
 Currently, she is President of the Vernon Branch of the BCOAPO (Old Age Pensioners Organization.
 This is a 100-year-old organization with branches across Canada.
 The main purposes are social and more importantly helping Seniors by providing information and putting forward resolutions to the government, to help improve their lives.
 She is also currently Secretary of St James’ Catholic Women’s League and Secretary for the North Okanagan Air Force Association 899 Wing.
 Hobbies that she enjoys are cross-stitch, bridge, reading, Tai Chi, and visiting with family in Vernon and her brother who lives in Kelowna.

 For the Love of Schubert: Margaret has been a member of the Schubert Centre for the past 17 years.
 She loves the friendly atmosphere and it being such a great place to meet friends for coffee.
 She says the birthday lunches are fun and the lunches are good.
 It is conveniently located for her and she used to attend Tai Chi twice weekly, the BCOAPO meetings, and Christmas dinners with other various groups before the pandemic.